École Au-cœur-de-l’île

 • The 3,000 square-metre roof is made of timber.

 École Au-coeur-de-l’ile is truly a 21st century school that looks to the future by offering significant educational and environmental leadership.
 During the day, it delivers cutting-edge learning opportunities for 380 francophone students from kindergarten to grade 12 in the Courtenay and Comox Valley region.
 At night, the building turns into a community hub.
-The building is a lesson in sustainable design and construction.
-It demonstrates the latest in sustainable building techniques, with a LEED gold standard certification.

 Unique & resourceful design

 Reclaimed Douglas-fir from the site’s previous building was used to construct a 7.5-metre glazing wall.
 Salvaged wood was also used to build benches and display cabinets.
-Interior spaces used exposed glulam beams and mass timber panels to form unique reading alcoves and multi-purpose spaces.
+Interior spaces include exposed glulam beams and mass timber panels to form unique reading alcoves and multi-purpose spaces.
 The building has a 3,000 square-metre wood roof.